andreberg/py4dlib/_sources/api/maths.txt

    Calculate various bounding box metrics from a list of points, such as min, max, midpoint, radius and size.

-   .. classmethod:: FromObject(cls, obj, sel_only=False)
+   .. classmethod:: FromObject(cls, obj, selOnly=False)

       Returns a new BBox object with all points from the passed object.

-      :param bool sel_only: use selected points only instead of all points.
+      :param bool selOnly: use selected points only instead of all points.

       :raise ValueError: if the object has no points.

    .. classmethod:: FromPointList(cls, lst)

       Returns a new BBox object with all points from a list added.

       Elements of lst must be of type ``c4d.Vector``.

       :raise ValueError: if the list is empty.

+   .. classmethod:: FromPolygon(cls, poly, obj)

+      Returns a new BBox object with all points from the passed polygon.

    .. function:: AddPoint(p)